Fall 2026 application deadline (Phase I closed): February 16, 2026 (Phase II invitations: March–April 2026)

 Questions

-How Portland Community College uses the HSRT
+How Portland Community College uses the HSRT in admissions

 About the HSRT exam

 The Health Sciences Reasoning Test is developed by Insight Assessment.
 Unlike the TEAS or HESI, it does not test science, math, or vocabulary.
 It measures five critical thinking skills: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
-The exam is approximately 33 questions and is not timed — most students complete it in 45–90 minutes.
+At Portland Community College, the HSRT-AD consists of 35 questions with a ~50 minutes time limit.

 How to prepare for the HSRT at Portland Community College